mmehr1988/psychic-rotary-phone/README.md

 #### SUMMARY OF CHANGES MADE

-- Using the `<header>` & `<footer>` vs. div, this will make search engines understand the content of the page easier.
+## COMMENTS

+1. Use of Comments To Keep Organized: Added comments to separate the main sections in both HTML & CSS files.
+Structured the code to follow a logical structure.

-## HEAD Element
+## HEAD ELEMENT

 1. Added title so that the browser tab reads "Horiseon"
 2. Added type="text/css" attribute to the css stylesheet link

-## BODY ELEMENT

-1. Use of Comments To Organize: Added comments to separate the main sections in both HTML & CSS files.
-Structured the code to follow a logical structure.

 ## HEADER ELEMENT

+Using the HTML symantics (`<header>` & `<footer>` & `<nav>`) vs. div: Utilizing HTML semantics to structure html document allows for future developers to understand the content of the document easier.
+It also helps search engines decipher the meaning of the code easier.

-1. Header Element: For the header section, I updated the div to use HTML's header element vs. div.
-In CSS, I removed the ".header" used in targeting the h1 element as it was not necessary.
+1. Header Element: In CSS, I removed the ".header" used in targeting the h1 element as it was not necessary.

 2. NAV Element: Html has a specific NAV element.
 I updated the html code and made the necessary changes for the css side.

-3. Search Engine Optimization NAV Link: When testing out the code in the browser, I noticed the "Search Engine Optimization" nav link was not working - "id" was missing in the div which housed the code content.
+3. NAV Link: When testing out the code in the browser, I noticed the "Search Engine Optimization" nav link was not working - "id" was missing in the div which housed the code content.

 4. Flexbox For Building Navigation Bar: Looking class assignment, I was able to put together the process of building a versatile header through use of Flexbox.